stepanenko/c-cpp-info/C#/README.md

     }
 }
 ```
-To run or edit the code go to Microsoft website - https://learn.microsoft.com/en-us/dotnet/csharp/tour-of-csharp/#hello-world
+To run/edit the code or read about C# program basics go to - https://learn.microsoft.com/en-us/dotnet/csharp/tour-of-csharp/#hello-world

 ### Tutorials: